-In December 1999, the County of Middlesex approached the five Conservation Authorities with jurisdiction within its boundaries to participate in a coordinated natural heritage study in Middlesex County.
-The study has produced a solid information and policy basis to protect and rehabilitate the County's woodland and wetland features and systems, and fulfills the County's obligations under the Provincial Policy Statement for Natural Heritage (Section 2.3).
+In December 1999, the County approached the five Conservation Authorities that have jurisdiction within Middlesex to participate in a coordinated natural heritage system study.
+The subsequent report released in 2003 produced a foundation of information that informed the policies that protect and rehabilitate the County's woodland and wetland features and systems.
+The study also fulfilled the County's obligations under the Provincial Policy Statement for Natural Heritage (Section 2.3).
+The natural heritage system study was further reviewed and updated in 2014.
+Both iterations of the study are available below.

 Middlesex Natural Heritage Study (2003)